stayradiated/mouse/README.md

-# Select
+# Mouse.js

-> Draw select boxes with your mouse (in a browser).
+> jQuery UI alternative for draggable, droppable, sortable and selectable

-The default style is based on Mac OSX.
-It fades out as well.
+## Select.js

-Currently it just draws a pretty box to the screen (it's like drawing rectangles on the desktop).
+Select stuff on the screen with a box.

 ![Example](example.jpg)